JeroenSormani/WooCommerce-Advanced-Free-Shipping/readme.txt

 The current version of the plugin - 1.1.0 - doesn't have the ability to show multiple Advanced Free Shipping rates at the same time.
 During first development I made the - in hindsight - wrong decision thinking "Why would anyone need multiple WooCommerce free shipping options at the same time".
 In the future this will likely be changed, for now I recommend taking a look at the [Advanced Shipping for WooCommerce](http://codecanyon.net/item/woocommerce-advanced-shipping/8634573) plugin which does have the ability to show all rates that match the conditions.

-= The shipping rates I setup are not showing at the cart/check, why? =
+= The shipping rates I configured are not showing at the cart/check, why? =

+There are two common reasons why a rate may not be appearing when expected.

+1) Shipping cache.
+It could be you're looking at cached shipping rates.
+I'd recommend enabling the [shipping debug mode](https://jeroensormani.com/shipping-debug-mode/) when testing.

+2) A conflict in the conditions prevents the rate from appearing.
+For example, having two 'Country' conditions in one *condition group* is not possible.
+Try and set a single condition such as 'Subtotal - greater - 0' and see if that will appear.

+If after the above still no rate is showing it is most commonly a third party element that is interfering.
+Try disabling all other plugins / switch to a default theme and see if the rate is appearing then.

 == Screenshots ==